fbaraket98/papyrus/README.md

 from papyrus.core import PapyrusExtractor

 file_path = "invoice_100.pdf"
-# instanciate PapyrusExtractor with a name of pdf plumber extractor
+# instanciate PapyrusExtractor with a name of pdf plumber extractor from the list of available extractors
 papyrus = PapyrusExtractor("pdfplumber")
 #extract only text
 text = papyrus.get_text(file_path)